-Whenever we or our service providers transfer your personal data outside of the European Economic Area, we or they impose the standard contractual obligations approved by the European Commission on the recipients of that information to protect your personal data to the standard required in the European Economic Area or may require the recipient to subscribe to 'international frameworks'.
+Whenever we or our service providers transfer your personal data outside of the European Economic Area, we or they impose the standard contractual obligations approved by the relevant regulatory authorities on the recipients of that information to protect your personal data to the standard required in the European Economic Area or may require the recipient to subscribe to 'international frameworks' for example adequacy decisions.
 More details on the standard contractual obligations and the international frameworks are available on the ICO's website, or to obtain a copy of the relevant documented data safeguard (some details of which may be redacted for confidentiality reasons) you can contact our Data Protection Officer on the details below.

-As part of our recruitment process, we complete background checks.
+As part of our recruitment process, including if you transfer to a different role internally, and on an ongoing basis, we complete background checks.
 Some of these checks are conducted by People Check on our behalf.
 This requires us to process your personal data with the credit reference agencies and fraud prevention agencies, and the Disclosure & Barring Service for criminal convictions and pending proceedings.

 The checks include: